mojofunk/ardour-docs/notes/questions.md

 - Is portaudio output latency correctly reported considering buffering

-- Does Midi -> Reverse doesn't work?
+- Does Midi -> Reverse work?

 - How to copy MIDI notes?

-- Regions/Events should adjust on Tempo changes/BBT based track option

 - Is there an action to adjust/align region end with grid alignment